DeusExVerta/MarketANN/README.md

-Automatic Stock Trading Bot README:
+# Automatic Stock Trading Bot
 This is a proof of concept project which uses an artificial neural network to perform trades on Alpaca. https://alpaca.markets/ the application follows an overnight hold trade strategy; selling in the morning and placing orders to buy those stocks with the highest estimated gains from today to tommorow during the afternoon.